rust-lang/book/nostarch/chapter10.md

   |                   - borrow later used here
 ```

-The error message says that the variable `x` doesn’t “live long enough.”
+The error message says that the variable `x` “does not live long enough.”
 The
 reason is that `x` will be out of scope when the inner scope ends on line 7.
 But `r` is still valid for the outer scope; because its scope is larger, we say
 that it “lives longer.”
 If Rust allowed this code to work, `r` would be